laurengarcia/cheatsheets/topics/ethereum/truffle-ganache.md

 Set correct network settings inside of root dir truffle_config.js file

 4. Start Ganache (in new terminal)
+...or run from standalone desktop application
 ```
 $ ganache-cli -p 8545
 ```
-  ...or run from standalone desktop application

 5. Compile (in /myproject dir)
-Compiles solidity to bytecode for EVM
+Compiles solidity to bytecode for EVM.
+NOTE: you may need to rm -rf the entire ./build directory before compiling, esp when deployment or config changes.
+Can make this a step in your build pipeline.
 ```
 $ truffle compile
 ```
-NOTE: you may need to rm -rf the entire ./build directory before compiling, esp when deployment or config changes.
-Can make this a step in your build pipeline.

-6. Migrate & Deploy
+6. Migration
-In /migrations, copy/paste this code (where Wrestling.sol is your contract in /contracts):
+In /migrations/2_deploy_contract.js, copy/paste this code (assumes Wrestling.sol is your contract in /contracts):
 ```
 const Wrestling = artifacts.require("./Wrestling.sol")